By Amy Niemas, RN-BC, BSN, MSW, Clinical Content Director · Psychiatric Registered Nurse

 Strong: Patient raised voice at staff, slammed dayroom door at 1045, stated "I'm not taking that medication, it makes me feel like a zombie."
 Refused sertraline 50mg PO at scheduled time.

 "Agitated," "manipulative," and "noncompliant" are interpretive labels.
-They're subjective and challengeable.
-The strong version documents the same situation using observable behaviors and direct quotes - a surveyor or attorney can't argue with what the patient actually said and did.
+They are subjective and challengeable.
+The strong version documents the same situation using observable behaviors and direct quotes - a surveyor or attorney cannot argue with what the patient actually said and did.

 Missing Safety Assessment at Required Intervals

 Weak: Safety assessment completed at 0800.
-Next entry at 1600 shows an 8-hour gap for a patient with SI precautions.
+(Of note, if the next entry was not until 1600, that would show an 8-hour gap for a patient with SI precautions.)

 Strong: 0800: SI screen completed - passive ideation present, no plan/intent/means.
-1200: SI rescreen - unchanged, patient contracted for safety.
-1600: SI rescreen - patient states "feeling a little better," still endorses passive ideation.
+Agrees to stay safe on the unit and alert staff if thoughts or feelings change.
+1200: SI rescreen - unchanged.
+Patient continues to contract for safety as above.
+1600: SI rescreen - patient states "feeling a little better," still endorses passive ideation, but contracts for safety as above.
 No change in precautions.

 Gaps in safety assessment documentation during an active SI protocol represent the most actionable finding on a behavioral health survey.
-If a patient elopes or self-harms during an undocumented gap, the lack of documentation indicates the absence of the intervention.
+If a patient elopes or self-harms during an undocumented gap, the lack of documentation indicates the absence of the intervention, and the lack of care received.

 Using vague descriptors without behavioral specifics